-monetized both benefits and costs5, are in the aggregate between \$217 billion and \$863 billion, while the estimated annual costs are in the aggregate between \$57 billion and \$84 billion.
+billion and \$84 billion.
 These ranges are reported in 2001 dollars and reflect uncertainty in the benefits and costs of each rule at the time that it was evaluated.

 - Some rules are anticipated to produce far higher net benefits than others.
 Moreover, there is substantial variation across agencies in the total net benefits expected from rules.
-A significant majority of rules have net benefits, but over the last decade, a few rules have incurred net costs.
-These rules are typically the result of legal requirements. - During fiscal year 2013 (FY 2013), executive agencies promulgated 54 major rules, of which 30 were "transfer" rules rules that primarily caused income transfers.
-Most transfer rules implement Federal budgetary programs as required or authorized by Congress, such as rules associated with the Medicare Program and the Federal Pell Grant Program.

-For the 30 transfer rules, in all but one case the issuing agencies quantified and monetized the transfer amounts.
-(The transfer amounts reflect the principal economic consequences of such rules.)

-For seven rules, the issuing agencies quantified and monetized both benefits and costs.
-Those seven rules were estimated to result in a total of \$25.6 billion to \$67.3 billion in annual benefits and \$2.0 billion to \$2.5 billion in annual costs.

-For two rules, the issuing agency was able to quantify and monetize only benefits.
-For these two rules, the agencies estimated annual benefits of \$500 million to \$655 million.

-For eleven rules, the issuing agencies were able to quantify and monetize only costs, in one case only partially.
+A significant majority of rules have net benefits, but over the last decade, a few rules have net costs, typically as a result of legal requirements. - During fiscal year 2013 (FY 2013), executive agencies promulgated 54 major rules, of which 30 were "transfer" rules rules that primarily caused income transfers.
+Most transfer rules implement Federal budgetary programs as required or authorized by Congress. - For the 30 transfer rules, in all but one case the issuing agencies quantified and monetized the transfer amounts.
+(The transfer amounts reflect the principal economic consequences of such rules.) - For seven rules, the issuing agencies quantified and monetized both benefits and costs.
+Those seven rules were estimated to result in a total of \$25.6 billion to \$67.3 billion in annual benefits and \$2.0 billion to \$2.5 billion in annual costs. - For two rules, the issuing agency was able to quantify and monetize only benefits.
+For these two rules, the agencies estimated annual benefits of \$500 million to \$655 million. - For eleven rules, the issuing agencies were able to quantify and monetize only costs, in one case only partially.
 For these rules, the agencies estimated total annual costs of about \$1.6 billion to \$2.3 billion.
-Some of the rules were statutorily mandated.

-For four rules, the issuing agencies were able to quantify and monetize neither costs nor benefits.

-• The independent regulatory agencies, whose regulations are not subject to OMB review under Executive Orders 12866 and 13563, issued 18 major final rules in FY 2013.
+Some of the rules were statutorily mandated. - For four rules, the issuing agencies were able to quantify and monetize neither costs nor benefits. - The independent regulatory agencies, whose regulations are not subject to OMB review under Executive Orders 12866 and 13563, issued 18 major final rules in FY 2013.
 The majority of rules were issued to regulate the financial sector.
-Notably, the Consumer Financial Protection Bureau (CFPB) issued four rules and the Securities and Exchange Commission issued five rules, in the same period.

-5 There are two rules for which OMB has monetized quantified agency estimates: EPA's Clean Air Visibility Rule (2006 Report) and Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (2007 Report).
-Please see Table I-4 in both reports for details about specific adjustments.

-• The estimated annual net benefits of major Federal regulations reviewed by OMB from January 21, 2009, to September 30, 2013 (this Administration), for which agencies estimated and monetized both benefits and costs, is approximately \$200 billion (2001\$).
+Notably, the Consumer Financial Protection Bureau (CFPB) issued four rules and the Securities and Exchange Commission issued five rules, in the same period. - The estimated annual net benefits of major Federal regulations reviewed by OMB from January 21, 2009, to September 30, 2013 (this Administration), for which agencies estimated and monetized both benefits and costs, is approximately \$200 billion.

 It is important to emphasize that the estimates used here have significant limitations.
 In some cases, quantification or monetization is not feasible.
-When agencies have not quantified or monetized the primary benefits or costs of regulations, it is generally because of conceptual and empirical challenges, including an absence of relevant information.
+When agencies have not quantified or monetized the benefits or costs of regulations, or have not quantified or monetized important effects, it is generally because of conceptual and empirical challenges, including an absence of relevant information.
 Many rules have benefits or costs that cannot be quantified or monetized with existing information, and the aggregate estimates presented here do not capture those non-monetized benefits and costs.
 In some cases, quantification of various effects is highly speculative.
-For example, it may not be possible to quantify the benefits of certain disclosure requirements, even if those benefits are likely to be large, simply because the impact of some of these requirements cannot be specified in advance.
+For example, it may not be possible to quantify the benefits of certain disclosure requirements, even if those benefits are likely to be large, simply because the impact of some such requirements cannot be specified in advance.
 In other cases, monetization of particular categories of benefits (such as protection of homeland security or personal privacy) can present significant challenges.
 As Executive Order 13563 recognizes, some rules produce benefits that cannot be adequately captured in monetary equivalents.
 In fulfilling their statutory mandates, agencies must sometimes act in the face of substantial uncertainty about the likely consequences.